MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-in-teams.md

 ### Mac users

-When users start Teams, their computer won't be able to pull their credentials from their Office 365 Enterprise account or any of their other Office applications.
-Instead, they'll see a prompt asking them for SFA or MFA (depending on your organization's settings).
+On MacOS, Teams will prompt users to enter their username and credentials and may prompt for multi-factor authentication depending on your organization's settings.
 Once users enter their credentials, they won't be required to provide them again.
 From that point on, Teams automatically starts whenever they're working on the same computer.

 ## Switching accounts after completing modern authentication